aio-libs/aiosmtpd/README.rst

   | [1] Supported only with Cygwin-provided Python version
   | [2] Supported only on the latest minor release
-  | [3] Which versions to support in the future will depend on AlmaLinux's roadmap

 ``aiosmtpd`` *probably* can run on platforms not listed above, but we cannot provide support for unlisted platforms.